sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 ### Storage
 The default configuration uses an emptyDir volume for storing Nexus Repository logs.
 However, this is only for demonstration purposes.
-For production, we strongly recommend that you configure dynamic provisioning of persistent storage bound to a shared location such as EFS/Azure File/NFS which is accessible to all actives nodes in your Kubernetes cluster.
+For production, we strongly recommend that you configure dynamic provisioning of persistent storage bound to a shared location, such as EFS/Azure File/NFS, which is accessible to all actives nodes in your Kubernetes cluster.

 #### Cloud deployments (AWS/Azure)
 * Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed on the Kubernetes cluster for your chosen cloud deployment.